monsoonmaelstrom/book2/book2.md

 “But—”

-“Lisette, she said no,” Henry says.
+“Lisette, she said no,” Henry chides.
 “Drop it.
 You’re alive.
 That should be good enough.”

 “But—”